outline/rich-markdown-editor/README.md

 Allows overriding the inbuilt theme to brand the editor, for example use your own font face and brand colors to have the editor fit within your application.
 See the [inbuilt theme](/src/theme.js) for an example of the keys that should be provided.

+#### `themeOverrides`

+Allows overriding individual properties from the inbuilt theme to brand the editor, for example, `themeOverrides={{ zIndex: 200 }}` will retain the built in theme with a z-index of 200.
+See the [inbuilt theme](/src/theme.js) for an example of the keys that can be overriden.

 #### `dark`

 With `dark` set to `true` the editor will use a default dark theme that's included.
 See the [source here](/src/theme.js).